-- Projects: with a total cost estimated to be $30 million or more for procurement or infrastructure; or with an estimated total cost of $30 million or more including an ICT component of at least $10 million.
+- Projects with a total estimated cost of $30 or more including an ICT component of at least $10 million

-- Programmes: with a total cost estimated to be greater than $50 million.
+- Programmes with a total estimated cost of over $50 million.

 Note: Gateway does not apply to Defence Capability Plan projects assessed by Cabinet under the Kinnaird two-pass approval process.

-Note: Where the Government commissions Gateway for a proposal that is also subject to either the ICT Investment Approval Process or Two Stage Capital Works Approval Process, the requirement to conduct the Gateway Gate 0 and 1 reviews is not mandatory.
-In this scenario, Gateway would only commence after the Government approval process concluded and as such, focus on the implementation phase for the proposal.
+Where your proposal is subject to both the Gateway Review Process and either the ICT Investment Approval process or Two Stage Capital Works Approval Process, the requirement to conduct the Gateway Gate 0 and 1 reviews is not mandatory.
+In this scenario, the Gateway Review Process will commence after the Government has approved your proposal and will focus on implementation.

 For further information about the Gateway Review Process, refer to RMG-106 Guidance on the Assurance Reviews Process.

 You should also refer to the current Finance Estimates Memorandums covering Assurance Reviews and Budget Process Operational Rules, available through your Chief Financial Officer unit.

 Last updated: 28 January 2016